 Parenting orders are any orders about children which are approved or made by the court.
-Parenting orders can be made by the parties by consent (by agreement) (see > 4.1 above) or by a judge after hearing all of the evidence and deciding what arrangements are in the best interests of the child.
+Parenting orders can be made by the parties by consent (by agreement) (see > section 4.1) or by a judge after hearing all of the evidence and deciding what arrangements are in the best interests of the child.